thekakester/Arduino-LoRa-Sx1262/README.md

 # Arduino-LoRa-Sx1262
-A lightweight and fast library for using a LoRa 900mhz radio on an Arduino Uno (R3 and R4)
+A lightweight and fast library for using a LoRa 900mhz radio on an Arduino Uno (R3 and R4).
+This library currently uses 2690 bytes of ProgMem and 25 bytes of RAM.

 # How to use (Examples)
 ## Receive Example: